AgedFineWine/portfolio/README.md

 MarkerContext/ folder - contains the context for sharing callback functions down 2 levels of components.
 App.tsx -> EarthScene.tsx -> BaseModel.tsx

+Problems that gave me a headache to solve:
+- Earth on right not receiving pointer events
+- Alignment issues with navbar
+- Camera positioning, camera direction, fov (spent a day figuring out)
+- Atmosphere shader not working.